jessepav/lacygoill-wiki-backup/bug/vim.md

 This would also be more consistent with other error messages.
 I think `E1004` is the only one which uses quotes to separate the context from the error.
 I think all the other ones use a colon.

 ## ?

-The default Vim indent plugin indents the closing brace/bracket/parenthesis on a multiline construct under the first non-whitespace character of the last line.

-    vim -Nu NONE -S <(cat <<'EOF'
-        vim9script
-        var lines =<< END
-        return {
-            expandtab: 0,
-            shiftwidth: &tabstop
-        }
-    END
-    setline(1, lines)
-    filetype indent on
-    set ft=vim
-    norm! gg=G
-    EOF
-    )

-Resulting buffer:

-    return {
-            expandtab: 0,
-            shiftwidth: &tabstop
-            }

-It's not wrong, but I think it would be better for the buffer to be this instead:

-    return {
-            expandtab: 0,
-            shiftwidth: &tabstop
-    }

-That is,  the closing brace  on a multiline construct  should line up  under the first character of the line that starts the multiline construct.

-Rationale:

- - Both styles are recommended in PEP 8: <https://www.python.org/dev/peps/pep-0008/#indentation>
- - our latter style seems more popular in javascript, Java, C++: <https://stackoverflow.com/a/51016662>

-Implementation:

-Not sure it's correct, but in `$VIMRUNTIME/indent/vim.vim`, there is this block:

-    " A line ending in "{" or "[" is most likely the start of a dict/list literal, " indent the next line more.
-Not for a continuation line or {{{. if !ends_in_comment && prev_text_end =~ '\s[{[]\s*$' && !found_cont
-      let ind = ind + shiftwidth()
-    endif

-Inside, include this `elseif`:

-    elseif getline(v:lnum) =~ '^\s*[\]})]\+\s*$'
-      let ind -= shiftwidth()

----

-There are other issues with the default Vim indent plugin.
-For example, it relies on the user `%` mapping, which is wrong.
-There is a todo, which recommends to use `searchpair()` instead.

-Also, try to rewrite the whole thing in Vim9.

-## ?
 ```vim